Lisa Leung

 Validating Architecture with Sources of Truth

-Iterating on architecture based on findings at the code level; diving into technical documentation and schemas to deeply understand the current state and downstream impacts.
+Iterating on architecture based on findings at the code level; diving into technical documentation and schemas.

 Technology Change Management